If you’re a proud motorcycle owner, you should consider buying a GoPro.

 The biggest con you’ll find with this model when compared to other top-of-the-line GoPros is the battery life.
 It lasts a good while, but you’re going to need a charger if you want to take it on even medium-length trips.

-Best GoPro for Motorcycle: What to Consider 2022
+Picking a GoPro for Motorcycle: What to Consider

 If you plan on taking your GoPro on your motorcycle, whether you mount it on your bike or on your helmet, durability is key.
 Not only does the shell need to stand up to the wind and high speeds, but it also helps to have something that won’t break if you drop it or it falls off.